bilalq/eight-bit-color-picker/docs/index.md

 Browser Requirements
 --------------------
 This will work in all modern browsers.
 If you're worried about IE, this should work fine on IE10 and up.
+As for mobile... it works, but the experience isn't quite ideal.